Phil Campbell, Alabama: Local features

 The town was incorporated in 1911, 15 years after it was founded.
-Highlights of the downtown district include the Chat 'n' Chew restaurant and Mrs D's.
-Other businesses include a Piggly Wiggly grocery store, H&R Block, Dollar General, and Phil Campbell Nutrition.
 The town has a total of three traffic lights.

 Every summer Phil Campbell hosts an annual celebration, the Downtown Hoedown (formerly Phil Campbell Day).
 The celebration features carnival rides, car shows, and arts-and-crafts items for sale.
 Local bands and singers perform in the evening.
 Beginning in 2010, there was a 5k-road race called the Hoedown Hustle (in 2013 renamed the Judy James Memorial, a benefit for pancreatic cancer), and a 1-mile fun run.

 The town is home to a campus of Northwest-Shoals Community College (the state's first junior college).
 Before Christmas every year, students from NWSCC perform The Legend of Toyland.
 This is a live choreographed performance set to pre-recorded narration.
 It has been produced for more than 25 years.
 Schools from surrounding counties bring students to watch the performance.
 Lanny McAlister (music director at NWSCC) is credited with the creating the production and directing it since then.

 Phil Campbell is also home to Dismals Canyon, a privately owned, natural conservatory that has been designated a National Natural Landmark by the National Park Service.
 Dismals Canyon features a natural swimming pool, natural shelters used by various Native American tribes for more than 10,000 years, nature trails, rare luminous insects, and natural rock formations.